-Before I've completely moved on to the next goals and deemed it too long ago to bother blogging about, I just wanted to type up a quick update on how it's going.
+Before I've completely moved on to my next goals and deemed it too long ago to bother blogging about, I just wanted to type up a quick update on how it's going:

 Moving on, like we do.

-Before I left the ground for my 3rd go I made the decision to just go for it.
-It had been alot of years since I fell on gear, so I was a little nervous stepping on.
+Before I left the ground for my third go, I made the decision to just go for it.
+It had been a lot of years since I fell on gear, so I was a little nervous stepping on.
 Pulling through the last move of the crux I popped off, a #1 Metolius blew out a small chunk of rock and I took a nice and easy fall, totally clearing my head.
-Jumped back on below the crux and pulled through to the chains.
+I jumped back on below the crux and pulled through to the chains.

 It felt good to get my trad legs back under me, and I expect that "Mr. Get It On Jones" will surrender on my next day on it.
 Soon.

-Of course, I also went back to Swingline and fell high in the crux again.
-Suprise, suprise.
-Good news is, that was the first day back on it, and it felt easier than ever, so this could be the season that I take em all down.
+Of course, I also went back to "Swingline" and fell high in the crux again.
+Surprise, surprise.
+Good news is, that was my first day back on it, and it felt easier than ever, so this could be the season that I take 'em all down.
 Maybe.

 See you out there!